SylloBio-NLI: Evaluating Large Language Models on Biomedical Syllogistic Reasoning: SylloBio-NLI

 By focusing on the Disease super-pathway, the largest and most intricate group within Reactome, we generated a diverse set of syllogistic schemes (see Fig. \ref{fig:pipeline_domain-specific}) that mirror the complex molecular interactions and regulatory mechanisms underlying disease processes.
 This approach ensures our evaluation reflects the depth and specificity needed to rigorously test the syllogistic reasoning properties of NLI models in this highly specialised and clinically significant domain.
 A comprehensive and systematic assessment of these properties is essential if LLMs are to be applied to this domain.

 The resulting dataset includes 12,098 entity-gene names, which are used as substitutes for \textit{entity} placeholders.
 In contrast, pathway names, derived from different levels of biological hierarchies, are treated as \textit{predicate} placeholders because they describe relationships or actions involving the entities, rather than being entities themselves.
 The corpus includes 3767 complex predicates in total.
 The premises of the natural language argument are randomly re-ordered to mitigate potential biases during the evaluation (Fig. \ref{fig:pipeline_domain-specific}D).
-Additional details can be found in the Appendix \ref{sec:appendix_dictionary}.